npiesco/posixlake/STRESS_TEST_RESULTS.md

 ## Conclusion

-FSDB successfully handles extreme-scale datasets (30M rows, 1GB CSV) with correct data integrity and system stability.
+posixlake successfully handles extreme-scale datasets (30M rows, 1GB CSV) with correct data integrity and system stability.
 The stress test validates that the row-level deletion implementation is robust and production-ready for workloads of all sizes.

 **Test Status**: PASSED ✓
 **Production Ready**: YES